huhongjia/whcexplorer/doc/api.md

 **Argument**

-1.pageNo `string` required: the number of page(can be null) 2.pageSize `string` required: the size of page(can be null) 3.eventType `string` required: the type of transaction event(can be null, default:-1,SimpleSend（0）、SendAll（4）、 AdditionalIssuance（55）、Participate in crowdfunding（1）、airdrop（3）)
+- pageNo `string` required: the number of page(can be null)
+- pageSize `string` required: the size of page(can be null)
+- eventType `string` required: the type of transaction event(can be null, default:-1,SimpleSend（0）、SendAll（4）、 AdditionalIssuance（55）、Participate in crowdfunding（1）、airdrop（3）)

 ##### Result